 Talk with your doctor about the best treatment plan for your infant.
 Treatment depends on how severe the condition is.
 If sepsis is suspected, your infant will be hospitalized while you wait for test results.

 Treatment may last 2-21 days.
 A well-appearing infant may be monitored without antibiotics.
 Your infant will be sent home when tests show there are no bacteria.
 Sepsis that is confirmed with a culture test is treated for 7-21 days.
-Treatment will depend on the location of the infection.
-Treatment options include antibiotics and support care like oxygen or IV fluids.
+Treatment will depend on the location of the infection and may include:

 IV fluids will help support your infant until the infection clears.
 It may include fluids, glucose, and electrolytes.

 Your infant may need oxygen therapy.
 In more severe cases, a ventilator may be used to support breathing.

 To reduce your infant’s chance of getting neonatal sepsis, your doctor may take the following steps:

 American Congress of Obstetricians and Gynecologists